 Your team can now work from your already great collection of content to document all the new features in the next version of your product.

-To lock the 1.0 space so your team can't make any changes to the documentation, for the space, revoke the Add Page permission from all team members.
+To lock the 1.0 space so your team can't make any changes to the documentation, revoke the Add Page permission for the space from all team members.
 Then, grant the Add Page permission to a group with no users in it.
 Learn more about space permissions.

 Sometimes smaller product versions are needed between major ones.
 For example, perhaps there was a software bug in 1.0 and it needs to be released sooner than 2.0.
 In this case, the team might release a 1.1 version of your product with the bug fix.
 In this case, the bug fix is included in 1.1 and 2.0, but not 1.0, so you'll need to make sure the changes are documented only in the correct versions.